Frequently Asked Questions

 We believe our school community and its members are enriched by understanding and respecting the uniqueness in all people.
 That's why we actively seek to create an inclusive environment that emphasizes the importance of embracing our differences.
 We enjoy a community and student body that represents a diversity of races and ethnicities; socioeconomic and religious backgrounds; and individual talents, interests and experiences.
 Learn more about diversity at Canterbury.

 Foreign language learning is an integral component of a well-rounded curriculum.
 Current brain research indicates that foreign language learning should start at the earliest age.
 Language is a vehicle for communicating ideas and the study of a foreign language opens up new areas of literature and expression to the student.

 French instruction begins at age 3, and Spanish instruction begins in Grade 3.
-We also offer Latin for Grade 7 students and above, and Japanese for Grade 9 students and above.
+We also offer Latin for Grade 7 students and above.
 All language instructions continues throughout High School, where AP courses and immersion experiences are offered.
 Additional languages are offered through the MON Program at the High School.

 The arts are built into the curriculum from Early Childhood through High School.
 Students have the opportunity to experience drama, choir, musical instruments, speech, chess, photography, computer art, music technology composition, orchestra, band, dance, and more during the school day.

 Athletics are an integral part of the educational program at Canterbury School, and athletic experiences are considered a natural extension of the educational environment.